AubaySpain/testmaker/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/Jorge2M/testmaker/blob/master/LICENSE)

-# Basic Example
+# Main features in Basic Example
 Lets go build a new Maven Project based on TestMaker that will:
 - Expose access via Command Line and HTTP Rest API.
 Then we will can use many available parameters to customize the test suite execution.
 - Expose a TestSuite with one test that checks the "Hello World" input in Google.

+**Note**. this example is available cloning the git repository  https://github.com/Jorge2M/testmaker.git, the project in question named '*hello-world-example*' Is located in the folder */examples*.
+Further, inside that project you can view a example of a execution-result browsing the file */output-library/SmokeTest/200417_173529760/ReportTSuite.html*

 ## Components to build
-That project will include a pom.xml plus a few Java Classes, for simplicity I include all that clases in a same package.
+That project will include a pom.xml in addition to a few Java Classes, for simplicity I include all that clases in a same package.

 #### pom.xml
 The pom.xml has to include: